ISHA-2112/SkInspection/README.md

 # SkInspection
 Skin cancer is considered as one of the most dangerous types of cancers.

-Recognizing the type of skin cancer automatically from the images can assist in quick diagnosis and enhanced accuracy saving valuable time.
+Recognizing the type of skin cancer automatically from the images can assist in quick diagnosis and enhanced accuracy, saving valuable time.

-The objective of this project is to deploy a **deep learning** based model to an android application, in which the main goal will be to develop a framework to detect 7 types of different skin cancers.
+The objective of this project is to deploy a **deep learning** based model to an android application, to detect 7 types of different skin cancers.

 The android app is developed using **Java** in Android Studio.

-The user interface of the application consist of login and registration screens.
+The user interface of the application consists of login and registration screens.
 The data entered during registration is stored in the **SQLite** database.

 ![WhatsApp Image 2023-03-19 at 2 43 11 PM (1)](https://user-images.githubusercontent.com/89999331/226170010-45ce2b35-d7d8-436e-a041-9ff19c65648a.jpeg)  &nbsp; &nbsp;
 &nbsp;
 ![WhatsApp Image 2023-03-19 at 2 43 11 PM](https://user-images.githubusercontent.com/89999331/226170063-07154276-e740-49aa-9c61-e37ac0b88e88.jpeg)

-The Home screen displayes the following tiles:
+The Home screen displays the following tiles:

 ![WhatsApp Image 2023-03-19 at 2 43 12 PM](https://user-images.githubusercontent.com/89999331/226170503-603869cb-4783-4f0e-86cd-beb19a37e157.jpeg)